johannwyh/Function-Painter/README.md

 # Function-Painter
-A function painter with ACLLIB.
+A function painter with ACLLib.

-To run the program, the user ought to prepare a windows system and ACLLIB library ahead of time.
+To run the program, the user ought to prepare a windows system and ACLLib library ahead of time.

-To prepare an ACLLIB library, see https://github.com/wengkai/ACLLib
+To prepare an ACLLib library, see https://github.com/wengkai/ACLLib